fracpete/python-weka-wrapper/doc/source/flow.rst

  * **source** actors generate data, but don't consume any
  * **transformer** actors consume and generate data, similar to a filter
- * **sink** actors only consume data, e.g., displaying data
+ * **sink** actors only consume data, e.g., displaying data or writing to file
- * **control** actors define how the data is passed around in a flow
+ * **control** actors define how the data is passed around in a flow, e.g., branching

 Data itself is being passed around in *Token* containers.

-Due to the limitation of the tree structure of providing only 1-to-n connections, objects can be stored internally in a flow using a simple dictionary.
+Due to the limitation of the tree structure of providing only 1-to-n connections, objects can be stored internally in a flow using a simple dictionary (*internal storage*).
 Special actors store, retrieve, update and delete these objects.

-For finding out more about a specific actor, you use one of the following actor methods:
+For finding out more about a specific actor, and what parameters it offers (via the `config` dictionary property), you use one of the following actor methods:

  * `print_help()` -- outputs a description of actor and its options on stdout
  * `generate_help()` -- generates the help string output by `print_help()`